veegee/guv/README.rst

 guv is a fast networking library and WSGI server for Python >= 3.2

 libuv (via pyuv) is used as the event loop backend, allowing for a clean, simple event-loop implementation.

 A pyuv implementation using cffi is currently being implemented.
+This will allow guv to be used with pypy3.

+- Requires libuv >= 1.0.0

 To do